 Salkantay Pass (4,600 metres) – walking past the summit of Mt Salkantay in Peru

 Neither Gill or I are fans of peak bagging but we do love high altitude scenery particularly in Bhutan so will tolerate the altitude to experience the natural environment on offer.
-The main thing to remember when planning an adventure at altitude is to plan well in advance and build up your fitness.
+The main thing to remember when planning an adventure at altitude is to plan well in advance and build up your fitness as best you can.